jnstockley/jnstockley.github.io/index.md

 ### Education

-Currently, I am a high school student in the suburbs of Chicago Illinois.
+Currently, I am a high school student in the suburbs of Chicago, Illinois.
 I am currently a Senior.
 I have also been accepted to and am going to be enrolled at the University of Iowa this fall.
 At the University of Iowa, I will be studying [Computer Science.](https://cs.uiowa.edu/) After my time I at the University of Iowa I plan on being a Computer Scientist or a Software Engineer.

 ### Extracurricular  Activites
 I was apart of the Cross Country team at my high school during my Sophmore and Junior year.
 I decided not to join my Senior year because I didn't like running but I should have joined because I loved being apart of a team.
 I averaged about 10-15 hours a week with Cross Country.
 I also have a part-time job at a local grocery store as a Cashier.
 I started off as a Bagger and then got promoted after 3 months of working there.
 I average about 15-20 hours per week at my job.
 I have also started a new role for the track team.
 I am currently the manager/ assistant coach.
 My duties are to record times and add them to a spreadsheet so that people on the team can see how they progress.